 If your carbohydrate intake is more than what can be stored, it will simply be stored as fat instead.
-If you adapt the Long Distance Runners Diet after training time and training duration, you will ensure a rapid replenishment of the glycogen depots.
+If you adapt the Runners Diet after training time and training duration, you will ensure a rapid replenishment of the glycogen depots.
 It is also necessary to be aware of the training intensity, since hard training with too few rest days, makes it difficult to replenish glycogen depots again.
-In How To Make The Greatest Diet For Runners, we usually recommends a distribution of dietary intake on three larger meals and 2 – 3 snacks.
+In how to prepare the best meals for Runners, we usually recommend a distribution of dietary intake on three larger meals and 2 – 3 snacks.

-Breakfast is one of the three larger meals, who should not be omitted, and it must contain a good part carbohydrate.
-If you want to be completely sure that your dietary intake is optimal, you can contact a nutrition counselor and tells about your training periods and intensities.
+Breakfast is one of the three larger meals, which should not be omitted, and it must contain a good part of carbohydrates.
+If you want to be completely sure that your dietary intake is optimal, you can contact a nutrition counselor and tell about your training periods and intensities.

 Carbohydrates 55 – 70 %